tahsue/creative-project-4/tutorials/4-deleting-items.md

 ## Front End CSS

-Add this CSS to `About.vue` to style the suggestions:
+Add this CSS to `Admin.vue` to style the suggestions:

 ```css
 /* Suggestions */